Abolfazlhh2077/Clinic-Management/README.md

 A Program used for running a clinic with all its personnel and patients.
 Written in Java.
 It uses MySql server to save data.
-@msheckles did the entire GUI of the program.